crcx/retroforth/literate/Muri.md

     r square
     i en......

-As mentioned earlier this requires some knowledge of Nga architecture.
+As mentioned earlier this requires knowledge of Nga architecture.
 While you can pack up to four instructions per location, you should not place anything after an instruction that modifies the instruction pointer.
 These are: ju, ca, cc, re, and zr.

 ----